 - It was agreed that the site was unusual for the AONB with 3 sides being enclosed by residential development.
 The outline had addressed the visual impact by locating the development on the lower slopes and maintaining a landscape margin along Harp Hill. - Although the site is large the proposed densities of the site are closer to a standard developable area (40 dwellings/hectare) when you discount the green spaces and take account of the site topography. - The natural setting and topography allow amazing landscape views out of the site but will equally mean the site is visible from long range viewpoints. - The site needs to maximise the scale of development in the outline approval to allow the quality of the proposals to be viable.
-This sets the Page 2 proposals to design bespoke dwellings which deal thresholds at 250 dwellings with 40% affordable with the changes in levels across the site is a good housing scattered through the site.
+This sets the thresholds at 250 dwellings with 40% affordable housing scattered through the site.